 Even if you do have semi-decent credit, another smart thing to do is NOT apply for anything else during the home loan application process.
 That means no auto loans, new furniture sets, etc.

 Remember that your credit score is a number that can haunt you.
 Make sure you’re doing everything you can to make it work for you.
-If you are looking for additional assistance with fixing your credit and improving your chances of being approved by a mortgage lender, check out how Lexington Law firm can repair your credit (2017 Review).

 4) Get to know the lender.

 You don’t want to apply for loan with just anyone.
 Since this is possibly one of the biggest investments you will ever make, you will want to do business with a financial institution you can trust.